dannguyen/journalism-syllabi/README.md

 <a href="http://www.users.miamioh.edu/baileraj/classes/jrn-sta-380/JRN-STA-380-Syllabus-08Oct08.pdf">Syllabus</a>
         </h5>

+        <p><small>
-        <p><em>JRN-STA 380 explores the quality of how quantitative ideas and material are represented in daily journalism—where, in fact, most of us get our common-sense ideas about the numbers and data present in our everyday lives.
-The topics for the course are ripped from current events and headlines—especiall...</em></p>
+        JRN-STA 380 explores the quality of how quantitative ideas and material are represented in daily journalism—where, in fact, most of us get our common-sense ideas about the numbers and data present in our everyday lives.
+The topics for the course are ripped from current events and headlines—especiall
+        </small></p>

         <p>Instructors: A. John Bailer, Richard Campbell</p>
     </td>
     <td>
-        Miami (Ohio) University
+        <small>Miami (Ohio) University</small>
     </td>
   </tr>